18F/development-guide/pages/js/frameworks.md

 - JavaScript UI that incorperates many nested components.
 - A UI with many components and updates that needs to be performance conscious.
 - When only a "view" framework is desired/required.
-- To ensure all front end components conform to a single standard.
+- To ensure all front-end components conform to a single standard.

 #### When not to use:
 - When a complex build process is not feasible.
 React requires transforming "jsx" files to regular JavaScript.